 High School 641-257-1175

-Immunizations are important and Iowa law!
+Immunizations are important and Iowa law.
+All students need an immunization certificate, specifically grades PS, K, 7th & 12th.
 Please make sure your child’s immunizations are up to date and provide a current copy to your child's campus.
 You can receive immunizations from your local physician or contact Floyd County Public Health Department at 641-257-6111.

 Some students may need to carry medication (inhaler, EpiPen) and this requires the written permission of the parent and the physician.
 All other medications will be administered by certified staff as the prescription calls for.

-The school can only accept medications in the student’s own labeled prescription bottle or in the original “over the counter” container.
+The school can only accept medications in the student’s own labeled prescription bottle or in the original “over-the-counter” container.
 The school will accept a written parental request with a properly labeled bottle of medication for the first day.
-A school request form will be required before any furthers doses of medication will be administered.
+A school request form will be required before any further doses of medication will be administered.
 Contact your student's campus for details.

-The PARENT, not the student, needs to transport any scheduled medication (ADHD drugs, narcotics) to school.
+The PARENT, not the student, needs to transport ALL scheduled medications (ADHD drugs, opioids, Tylenol) to school.